astropy/astropy/docs/timeseries/pandas.rst

     2015-07-05  2  3.4
     2015-07-06  3  5.4

-Missing values in the time column are supported and correctly converted to pandas' NaT object:
+Missing values in the time column are supported and correctly converted to a pandas' NaT object:

 .. doctest-requires:: pandas